Cancer Health and Wellness Coach (Cancer Coach) Training Program

 Attended all sessions

-Completed and passed all assignments and assessments, as they might be assigned during the program
+Completed and passed all assignments and assessments.

-Get the top-tier in Cancer Coaching Education
+Get top-tier Cancer Coaching Education

-Payment Plan
+Choose Your Payment Plan

-Tuition for the Fall 2025 Session
+Tuition for the January 2026 Session

-Early Bird Offer
+Early Bird Savings

-Register by June 30, 2025, and receive a 10% discount on the full course fee.
+Register by December 15, 2025, and receive a 10% discount on the full course fee.
 Save $495 when you enroll early.

 Registration Details

 Our Cancer Health and Wellness Coach (Cancer Coach) Training Program is designed to meet Canadian standards and the approved standards of the National Board for Health and Wellness Coaching.
 If you’re joining us from outside Canada, we recommend checking with your local professional association or any relevant regulatory authority to make sure the program aligns with your country’s requirements.
+While we do our best to deliver the program as advertised, there may be times when we need to make changes to dates, location, speakers, or content, sometimes with little or no notice.
+If we need to cancel a program, our responsibility is limited to refunding the paid tuition fee.

 Registrants who provide a refund request to Healthville 10+ business days prior to the start of the course, are eligible to receive a full refund of the course fee or deposit minus a $100+HST administrative fee OR their registration can be transferred to the next course run one time only at no additional fee.
 With less than 10 business days notice prior to the start of the program, the course fee or deposit is non-refundable.
 However, registrants can move their registration to the next course run one time only with a $100+HST administrative fee.
 All refund or transfer requests must be received in writing to info@healthville.ca